Yoga For Beginners Online

 In vinyasa flow yoga, poses are linked together in flowing sequences, the most popular being the Sun Salutation (Surya Namaskar) sequence.
 Even seeing names in Sanskrit, the ancient Indian language in which the poses are based on, can bamboozle someone new to yoga.
 Personally, I think Sanskrit is great for yoga teachers to understand because the naming is used all over the world.
 So, in essence, we could go on holiday and teach yoga anywhere without knowing the native language 🙂

-Examples of sun salutation modifications would be to skip some of the harder parts and step directly into Downward Dog pose, skipping 3 harder poses, thereby adapting the sequence by providing yoga poses for beginners.
+Examples of sun salutation modifications would be to skip some of the harder parts and step directly into Downward Facing Dog pose, skipping 3 harder poses, such as plank, thereby adapting the sequence by providing yoga poses for beginners.
 Some classes can move quickly and knowing that there is an option to skip a few poses is beneficial.

 I love trying new things but the first few times can feel quite uncomfortable, as I tend to feel like the ONLY new person.
 In our yoga classes, we often have new people join so we have been conscious to provide sequences that are appropriate for beginners.
 Some people may look experienced but only have come to a handful of classes.
 Yoga is great for seeing quick results.
 It only takes a few classes to feel progression.